Kruithne/spooder/README.md

 // > 'OPT_A,OPT_B'
 ```

 <a id="api-database-interface-sqlite"></a>
 ## API > Database > Interface > SQLite

-`spooder` provides a simple **SQLIte** interface that acts as a wrapper around the Bun SQLite API.
+`spooder` provides a simple **SQLite** interface that acts as a wrapper around the Bun SQLite API.
 The construction parameters match the underlying API.

 ```ts
 // see: https://bun.sh/docs/api/sqlite